Nation's top health official to visit Alabama in wake of IVF ruling

 Trump, who appointed anti-abortion judges to the U.S. Supreme Court and in federal judgeships around the country, came out strongly against the ruling on Friday saying on his own social media platform, "We want to make it easier for mothers and fathers to have babies, not harder!"

-During his visit to Alabama, Becerra will meet with patients and doctors who have been impacted by the state court's ruling on Tuesday.
+During his visit to Alabama, Becerra will meet with patients and doctors who have been impacted by the state court's ruling.

 "The decision in Alabama will have heart-wrenching consequences for women & their families," Becerra said in a social media post reacting to the ruling last week.